 In this study, collaborative course design strategy was used at OUT to prepare instructors for e-learning course design and delivery.
 According to Nihuka and Voogt (2011), collaborative course design enables instructors to transform their print-based courses into e-learning courses, which are then delivered via Moodle LMS and supported by e-mail and mobile phones.
 In order to investigate the impact of collaborative course design on instructors' practices, instructors were allowed to offer/deliver the courses to students for 12 weeks.
-Further, students enrolled in the courses offered in Moodle LMS.
-This chapter discusses results for (i) the impact of collaborative course design on instructors' instructional practices and (ii) the impact of collaborative course design on instructors' instructional practices and (ii) the impact of e-learning delivery on students' academic outcomes.
+Further, students enrolled in the courses were oriented as to how to learn in this new environment and access the courses offered in Moodle LMS.
+This chapter discusses results for (i) the impact of collaborative course design on instructors' instructional practices and (ii) the impact of e-learning delivery on students' academic outcomes.